RConsortium/isc-proposal/README.md

 Here we detail useful guidance notes on making proposals to the ISC but you should always consult the [ISC Grant Program](https://r-consortium.org/all-projects/callforproposals.html) page as there could be updates.

 - Try to complete as many of the sections of this boilerplate document as possible.
-Each section is included either for practical purposes or has been specifically requested by the ISC
+Each section is included either for practical purposes or has been specifically requested by the ISC.
-- Add relevant additional sections, like the letter of support from an R Core member if you want a change to R itself
+- Add relevant additional sections, like the letter of support from an R Core member if you want a change to R itself.
-- Proposals should be 2-5 pages when in PDF form
+- Aim for 500-2500 written words.
+If the proposal is exceptionally long you risk the chance of it not being read thoroughly.
-- You *can* submit a proposal on your own, but it's really recommended to get engagement from the community (and the ISC) first
+- You *can* submit a proposal on your own, but it's really recommended to get engagement from the community (and the ISC) first.
-- Proposals should be submitted through the form on the [ISC Grant Program](https://r-consortium.org/all-projects/callforproposals.html) page
+- Proposals should be submitted through the form on the [ISC Grant Program](https://r-consortium.org/all-projects/callforproposals.html) page.

 ## Making your proposal